ImLostPlsHelp/Leetcode-Strings/README.md

 of the last element where we have found the continuation of the subsequence

 2. The solution is to use a two pointer to check if the char at each pointer is a alphanumeric or not.
 If they are, then compare each of the characters.
 If they're different return false

+3. The solution is to use indexOf to check if the elements have any prefixes in common.
+Need to remember that function